Human papillomavirus infection

+HPV types

-Some HPV types, such as HPV-5, may establish infections that persist for the lifetime of the individual without ever manifesting any clinical symptoms.
-HPV types 1 and 2 can cause common warts in some infected individuals.
+HPV is a group of more than 200 viruses, which are designated by a number for each virus type.
+Some HPV types, such as HPV5, may establish infections that persist for the lifetime of the individual, without manifesting any clinical symptoms.
+HPV types 1 and 2 can cause warts in some infected individuals.
 HPV types 6 and 11 can cause genital warts and laryngeal papillomatosis.

 Many HPV types are carcinogenic.
+About twelve HPV types (including types 16, 18, 31, and 45) are called "high-risk" types because persistent infection has been linked to cancer of the oropharynx, larynx, vulva, vagina, cervix, penis, and anus.
+These cancers all involve sexually transmitted infection of HPV to the stratified epithelial tissue.
+HPV type 16 is the strain most likely to cause cancer and is present in about 47% of all cervical cancers, and in many vaginal and vulvar cancers, penile cancers, anal cancers and cancers of the head and neck.

-The table below lists common symptoms of HPV infection and the associated strains of HPV.
+The table below lists common symptoms of HPV infection and the associated types of HPV.

+Conditions and diseases

 Warts

-Skin infection ("cutaneous" infection) with HPV is very widespread.

-Skin infections with HPV can cause noncancerous skin growths called warts (verrucae).
-Warts are caused by a rapid growth of cells on the outer layer of the skin.
+Skin infection ("cutaneous" infection) with HPV is common and can cause noncancerous skin growths called warts (verrucae).
+Warts are caused by the rapid growth of cells on the outer layer of the skin.

-While cases of warts have been described since the time of ancient Greece, their viral cause was not known until 1907.
+While cases of warts have been described since ancient Greece, their viral cause was not known until 1907, when Dr. Giuseppe Ciuffo showed their viral nature by inoculating a wart extract into the skin.

-Skin warts are most common in childhood and typically appear and regress spontaneously over the course of weeks to months.
-Recurring skin warts are common.
-All HPVs are believed to be capable of establishing long-term "latent" infections in small numbers of stem cells present in the skin.
-Although these latent infections may never be fully eradicated, immunological control is thought to block the appearance of symptoms such as warts.
-Immunological control is HPV type-specific, meaning an individual may become resistant to one HPV type while remaining susceptible to other types.
+Skin warts are most common in childhood and typically appear and regress spontaneously over weeks to months.
+Recurrence is common.